Political Sociology, Computational Social Science, Analytical Sociology, and Computational Text Analysis

 Research Interests

-Political Sociology, Computational Social Science, Analytical Sociology, Computational Text Analysis/NLP, Legislative Debates, Policymaking, U.S. Congress, Science of Science, Ethics of AI
+Political Sociology, Computational Social Science, Analytical Sociology, Computational Text Analysis/NLP, Legislative Debates, U.S. Congress, Science of Science, Ethics of AI

 Education